locationtech/geotrellis/spark-etl/README.md

 #### Reprojection

-`spark-etl` project supports two methods of reprojection: `buffered` and `pertile`.
+`spark-etl` project supports two methods of reprojection: `buffered` and `per-tile`.
 They provide a trade-off between accuracy and flexibility.

 Buffered reprojection method is able to sample pixels past the tile boundaries by performing a neighborhood join.
 This method is the default and produces the best results.
 However it requires that all of the source tiles share the same CRS.